Usage Tips

 When using Ctrl/Cmd + V to paste in the browser, a clipboard permission pop-up may appear.
 You can avoid this with the following methods:

-Use the shortcuts below to paste.
-These will not trigger Chrome's clipboard permission pop-up:
+Use alternative shortcuts (these won't trigger Chrome's clipboard permission pop-up):

 - Windows: